godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 .. image:: img/environment_ambient.png

-Why a *Sky* is set as background, it's possible to blend between color and sky using the **Sky Contribution** setting (this value is 1.0 by default for convenience, so only light ambient affects objects).
+When a *Sky* is set as background, it's possible to blend between ambient color and sky using the **Sky Contribution** setting (this value is 1.0 by default for convenience, so only sky affects objects).

-Here is a comparison of how different ambient affect a scene:
+Here is a comparison of how different ambient light affects a scene:

 .. image:: img/environment_ambient2.png

 Finally there is a **Energy** setting, which is just a multiplier, useful when working with HDR.

-In general, unless doing simple scenes, large exteriors or for performance reasons (ambient light is cheap), using ambient does not provide the best lighting quality.
+In general, ambient light should only be used for simple scenes, large exteriors or for performance reasons (ambient light is cheap), as it does not provide the best lighting quality.
 It's better to generate ambient light from ReflectionProbe or GIProbe, which will more faithfully simulate how indirect light propagates.
 Below is a comparision in quality between using a flat ambient color and a GIProbe:

 .. image:: img/environment_ambient_comparison.png